phpbb/documentation/development/extensions/skeleton_extension.rst

 Requirements
 ------------

--  A phpBB board, version 3.1.4 or newer (from the 3.1.x branch) or 3.2.0-b3 or newer (from the 3.2.x branch).
+-  A phpBB board, version 3.2.0 or newer.
 -  PHP version 5.4 or newer.
 -  PHP ZipArchive module enabled.